-Sites like Tradesy allow you to list items that are in great condition as well as they’re authentic.
-You won’t pay a listing fee, but you will pay a 19.8 percent commission on sold items totaling $50 or more and a flat fee of $7.50 on sold items totaling less than $50.
+Sites like Tradesy allow you to list items that are in great condition as well as authentic.
+You won’t pay a listing fee, but you will pay a 19.8% commission on sold items totaling $50 or more and a flat fee of $7.50 on sold items totaling less than $50.

 If you’re a good communicator, consider putting your skills to work as a writer or organizer for political change as a way to make money from home.
 Sites like NextWave Advocacy recruit qualified applicants — often those with a background in writing who are interested in politics — and train them to work for clients on a range of political issues.

-If you have credit card balances, calling your credit card company to try to lower your interest rate works 80 percent of the time, according to CNBC.
+If you have credit card balances, calling your credit card company to try to lower your interest rate works 80% of the time, according to CNBC.
 Even a small decrease in your rate can save you money.

-For example, say you carry a $10,000 balance: A 3 percent rate reduction would save you $300.
+For example, say you carry a $10,000 balance: A 3% rate reduction would save you $300.
 Leverage how long you’ve been a customer and how you pay on time to increase your chances of success.

-41. Use an App to Find Price Rebates
+42. Use an App To Find Price Rebates

 Many stores have price guarantees, but it’s a hassle to track them all down and potentially even more of a hassle to file the paperwork.
 Now, you can get price rebates from the comfort of your own home.
 For example, sign up for Paribus via email, and the service will track the rebates you’re owed by scanning the receipts sent to your email address.
 It will seek out the lower price and request a rebate on your behalf if you qualify.